JoAnna Baltzo of Personal Growth Center to be Featured on Close Up Radio

 “I acquire such joy when I provide my clients with messages from their loved ones that give them closure and support from the pain they may go through.
 People are able to ask their loved ones questions and get the answers they seek and acquire closure, peace, and resolution.”

 Moreover JoAnna works with detectives to find missing people, is a master hypnotist helping people overcome fears, anxieties, and phobia, as well as a Spiritual counselor to help us build and maintain inner peace, well-being, and balance.
-In fact, her heart is so magnimous she mainly is an ordained minister so she can marry gay people.
+In fact, her heart is so magnanimous she became an ordained minister.

 JoAnna is our much-needed teacher, guide, and healer.